wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XVII.

-Capture and hunting of Ogdensburgh by the British.
+Capture and burning of Ogdensburgh by the British.

-ON these days the war against Columbia was waged -with great violence,
+IN these days the war against Columbia was waged with great violence,

 2 And the fur-clad savages prowled in secret places and fell upon the helpless.

-3 They hid themselves in the wilderness ; they couched down as a lion ; and, as a young lion, they watched for their prey.
+3 ' They hid themselves in the wilderness ; they couched down as a lion ; and, as a young lion, they watched for their prey. '

-4 The tall and leafless trees of the forest bent to the -Strong winds of the north ; and the sound thereof was as the roaring of mighty waters.
+4 The tall and leafless trees of the forest bent to the strong winds of the north ; and the sound thereof was as the roaring of mighty waters.

 5 Moreover, the face of the earth was covered with snow and the water of the rivers was frozen.